Termites are highly secretive creatures that are difficult to identify without specialized training.

 If you give termites the opportunity to enter your home, they’ll take it.

-Don’t store wood against your house - stacking wood against the side of the house or allowing climbing plants or bushy gardens to grow against it can be a problem and can attract termites to your home.
+Don’t store wood against your house - Stacking wood against the side of the house or allowing climbing plants or bushy gardens to grow against it can attract termites to your home.

-Put space between wood and soil - Construct wood fences and support posts with a 2-inch clearance between the wood and the soil.
+Put space between wood and soil - Construct wood fences and support posts with a two inch clearance between the wood and the soil.
 Galvanized posts that elevate the wood off the ground are available from any good hardware store.

 Getting rid of termites with Ehrlich

-Your Ehrlich Specialist will inspect your property to determine the type and severity of the infestation.
-With that information, the Specialist will be able to select the method of treatment that is best suited for your unique situation.
+Your Ehrlich Technician will inspect your property to determine the type and severity of the infestation.
+With that information, the Technician will be able to select the method of treatment that is best suited for your unique situation.

 Whether your termite problem requires termite baiting and monitoring, fumigation, or a more conventional method such as spot treatment, we’re up for the challenge.
 To set up a FREE termite inspection, call Ehrlich today at 800-837-5520 or contact us online.